jelhub/scimgateway/README.md

 - **auth.basic** - Array of one ore more basic authentication objects - Basic Authentication with **username**/**password**.
 Note, we set a clear text password that will become encrypted when gateway is started.

 - **auth.bearerToken** - Array of one or more bearer token objects - Shared token/secret (supported by Azure).
 Clear text value will become encrypted when gateway is started.

+- **auth.bearerTokenPassThrough** - If exists, pass through a bearer token to the plugin handlers.
+In this case, any authentication must be handled by the plugin handler.
+This token does not apply to other endpoints.

 - **auth.bearerJwtAzure** - Array of one or more JWT used by Azure SyncFabric. **tenantIdGUID** must be set to Azure Active Directory Tenant ID.